Shared tour vs Self-drive tour

 Pros for Self-drive tour

-- You can drive at your own peace around Iceland and have full mobility to spend how much time you need when you stop for a break or at one of the landmarks.
+- You can drive at your pace around Iceland and have full mobility to spend how much time you need when you stop for a break or at one of the landmarks.

 - You can stop (in designated places) if you need to or if you want to get the perfect picture from the road.
 Iceland can be surprising sometimes at every spot.

-- You can start your trip at what time you want right from your accommodation.
+- You can start your trip at whatever time you want right from your accommodation.

 - You can choose your accommodation before booking from the existing options.